christwopointoh/collectivo/docs/quickstart.md

 127.0.0.1 keycloak
 ```

-In your project folder, clone the collectivo quickstart repository and start a local instance of collectivo:
+In your project folder, clone the collectivo quickstart repository and start a local instance:

 ```sh
 git clone https://github.com/MILA-Wien/collectivo-quickstart .
 cp .env.example .env
 docker compose up -d
 ```

-## Try it out

 You can now go to [`127.0.0.1:8001`](http://127.0.0.1:8001) to log in to Collectivo.